 Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Volcanoes & Patterns of Earth's Features Could a volcano pop up where you live?
 Students use coordinates to develop a map of volcanoes to discover a pattern of where volcanoes exist on Earth.
 Students identify the pattern of volcanoes in the "Ring of Fire."
 4-ESS2-2 Analyze and interpret maps of Earth's mountain ranges, deep ocean trenches, volcanoes, and earthquake epicenters to describe patterns of these features and their locations relative to boundaries between continents and oceans.
 Lesson 2 Volcanoes & Rock Cycle Why do some volcanoes explode?
 Students investigate the properties of thin and thick lava by attempting to create air bubbles.
 Students realize that thick lava will cause a volcano to explode, while thin lava will not.
 4-ESS1-1 Use evidence from a given landscape that includes simple landforms and rock layers to support a claim about the role of erosion or deposition in the formation of the landscape over long periods of time.
 Lesson 3 Weathering & Erosion Will a mountain last forever?
 Students make observations of the effects of weathering to discover that rocks will become rounded and break into small pieces when they tumble down a mountain.
 4-ESS2-1 Make observations and collect data to provide evidence that rocks, soils, and sediments are broken into smaller pieces through mechanical weathering and moved around through erosion.
-Lesson 4 New Students create a model canyon and use the pattern of fossils found in each rock layer to support the explanation that the landscape has changed many times over millions of years.
+Lesson 4 Sedimentary Rock & Fossils What did your town look like 100 million years ago?
+Students create a model canyon and use the pattern of fossils found in each rock layer to support the explanation that the landscape has changed many times over millions of years.
 4-ESS1-1 Use evidence from a given landscape that includes simple landforms and rock layers to support a claim about the role of erosion or deposition in the formation of the landscape over long periods of time.
 Lesson 5 Erosion, Natural Hazards, & Engineering How could you survive a landslide?
 Students generate multiple possible solutions to protect homes from a landslide.
 Students realize that there are many causes for the erosion that causes rocks to fall in landslides.
 4-ESS2-1 Make observations and collect data to provide evidence that rocks, soils, and sediments are broken into smaller pieces through mechanical weathering and moved around through erosion.
+4-ESS3-2.
+Evaluate different solutions to reduce the impacts of a natural event such as an earthquake, blizzard, or flood on humans.